josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 ### Create a feature module with routing

-Next, you'll need a feature module with a component to route to.
+Next, you will need a feature module with a component to route to.
 To make one, enter the following command in the terminal, where `customers` is the name of the feature module.
 The path for loading the `customers` feature modules is also `customers` because it is specified with the `--route` option: